SebasDosman/courses_spring_cloud_microservices/README.md

-# Project Title: Spring Cloud with Eureka
+# Spring Cloud with Eureka
 This project is a simple demonstration of a microservices architecture using Spring Cloud and Netflix's Eureka for service discovery.

 ## Key Concepts and Annotations